 Wine pairing principles are similar across all categories: pair food and wine that are similar in flavor or richness.
 Red goes with red meat, white with white meat, and so on.
 But how about with dessert wines?
 It’s more or less the same.

 If you’re still not sure you can read our Wine & Wine Tasting: A Beginner’s Guide

 Your wine should match or exceed the sweetness of the dessert or of the food before the dessert wine will be consumed.
 Anything less might taste a tad too bitter.
 Keep in mind that sugar boosts acidity so sweet food can make any wine taste sharper.

 Another way to pair food and wine is through contrast.
-However, this technique is best left to more experienced wine connoisseur.
+However, this technique is best left to a more experienced wine connoisseurs.
 For contrasting pairs to work well, one must know both the food and wine inside out.

 Wine tasting with Cedar Creek

 To know wine, you must drink wine!
 Cedar Creek produces its own line of dessert wines and fortified wines.
 We also offer entertaining and educational virtual wine-tasting classes with the purchase of our wine packs.
 Each pack is a collection of distinct wines from a region, winery, or category.

 You can view our entire wine selection and call us at 0755451666 to place an order.